Code-Institute-Submissions/milestone1-UserCentric-Band/README.md

 <h3>Features</h3>
 My project is broken up into 5 sections - Video, Music, Tour, Merch & Contact.
 A header is located at the top of the page containing the bands name and navigation options between sections.
 Each of the sections has content related to its title.
-The footer contains links to bring the visitor to the bands music streaming platforms and also their social media accounts.
+The footer contains important links to bring the visitor to the bands music streaming platforms and also their social media accounts.
 It also has a credit to the developer who built the website (on large devices).

 **Existing Features**

-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+*Feature 1 - Video
+*Feature 2 - Music
+*Feature 3 - Tour
+*Feature 4 - Merch
+*Feature 5 - Contact

-** Features Left to Implement**
+**Features Left to Implement**
 Since this project required only to use html and css, some features lack full functionality.
 In the future, I would like to improve and add further features to this website, such as:
 * An improved merchandise store - I only implemented a sample of what the merchandise store could look like but this could be developed further to include more merchandise and to make purchases on site rather than linking to external stores.